NormandaleWells/CSn/Pseudocode.md

     error "The subrange [lo,hi) cannot be empty."
 ```
 For most languages (e.g. Java, C++, Python),
-this will translate into throwing an exception.
+this would translate into throwing an exception.

 None of the code here will have any need to catch exceptions,
 so there is no syntax in this pseudocode
 for catching exceptions.
+We assume here that throwing an exception
+terminates the program.

 ### Assertions (preconditions, postconditions, and invariants)